unofficial-sendoh/other_template/about.md

 ---

-Being a hobbyist on **Graphics Design** I also love to make cool things in Photoshop, Illustrator, Premiere and After effect.
+Being a hobbyist in **Graphics Design** I also love to make cool things in Adobe.
 I always striving to learn and grow because I know there's always something more to learn in the world of graphics design.
 I'm all about making cool things and being creative.
-I'm also love to play **PC game** in my spare time especially NFS Devil-May-Cry Far-Cry.

-**Photo Manipulation** Acknowledgement By Advance Graphics Designer [Kevin Roodhorst](https://www.youtube.com/user/KevinRoodhorst/featured)
+**Photo Manipulation** Acknowledgement By [Kevin Roodhorst](https://www.youtube.com/user/KevinRoodhorst/featured)

 <img src="/images/show_case.png" width="300"/> <img src="/images/graph_two.jpg" width="380"/>